swanchain/docs/computing-provider/edge-computing-provider-ecp/ecp-funding-operations-guide.md

 #### 3.2 Funding the Sequencer Account

-When using the sequencer, pre-fund the CP's sequencer account with SETH.
+When using the sequencer, pre-fund the CP's sequencer account with ETH on Swan Chain.
 Each task requires 0.00001 ETH as gas:

 ```
 computing-provider sequencer add --from <WALLET_ADDRESS> --account <CP_ACCOUNT> <Amount>